-The bedroom has a full-size bed, and I've got an air mattress you can use if you want to fit more people in there (if you run out of room and someone wants to sleep on the living room couch, that's fine, but there's a $25 per night fee once you have more than 2 guests).
+The bedroom has a queen-size bed, and I've got an air mattress one of you can use if you don't want to share.
 There's a table in your room and wi-fi if you're trying to get some work done.
 You'll have a private entrance off the back porch and your own bathroom just a couple steps down the hall (bathroom's got a spare hair dryer in it already, so no need to pack one).

 The bedroom has a TV and a growing selection of New Orleans-related DVDs (Treme Seasons 1-2, Faubourg Treme: The Untold Story of Black New Orleans, Trouble the Water, Spike Lee's documentaries, Down by Law, Tchoupitoulas, Bad Lieutenant: Port of Call New Orleans, Panic in the Streets, Hard Times, etc...).
 Good way to spend a rainy day.
 Also plenty of New Orleans books on the bookshelf.